 Software development is often an important part of scientific work at TUHH.
-Many use GitHub to create and share scientific software together.
-What was missing for a long time was the possibility to clearly reference this software.
-Only then it can be quoted without problems in scientific publications.
+Many of you use GitLab or GitHub to collaboratively create and share scientific software.
+But how can you best cite the software then?

 Digital Object Identifiers (DOI) have become the quasi-standard for referencing electronic publications.
-So what could be more obvious than using DOIs for software?
-Since 2014 this is possible through the cooperation of GitHub and Zenodo.
-Zenodo is an open platform for the permanent archiving of research results of almost any kind, operated by CERN and financed by the EU, among others: zenodo.org/features
+So what could be more obvious than using DOIs for software as well?
+Since 2014, this has been possible thanks to the cooperation between GitHub and Zenodo:

-If you are already active at GitHub, you can connect an existing repository with a Zenodo account.
-The repository will then be archived on Zenodo and a DOI for the repository is assigned.
-Further releases are also provided for.
+Those who are already active on GitHub can connect an existing repository with Zenodo.
+This will permanently archive the repository on Zenodo and assign the DOI for the repository.
+Further releases are also taken care of.

-A current example from the Institute of Communication Networks at TUHH:
+A current example from the Institute of Mathematics at TUHH:

 GitHub describes how it works in just under 10 minutes reading time: Making Your Code Citable

-- Add the ORCID iD (Give credit where credit is due) to the authors, if necessary.
+- Add the ORCID iD (Give credit where credit is due) to the authors.